There's so much health misinformation out there, debunking all the diet-plan myths could be my full-time job!

 Polyunsaturated Fats: You definitely need more of these in your diet.
 Polyunsaturated fatty acids (PUFAs) are another type of fat specified on food labels.
 Found in nuts, seeds, leafy greens, fish, and krill, PUFAs are best eaten whole, since cooking them severely compromises their health benefits.
 There are two specific types of PUFAs you need to know about:

 - Omega-3s make just about anything better.
-Found in seafood, grass-fed meat, flaxseed, and some nuts, Omega-3s help preserve heart health and lower blood pressure.
+These essential fatty acids are found in seafood, grass-fed meat, organic eggs, flaxseed, and some nuts and nut butters.
+Omega-3s help preserve heart health, reduce joint pain and inflammation, and lower blood pressure.
 Since your body can't produce Omega-3s on its own, you need to get them from your diet.
-Two servings of Omega-3-rich fish a week should do it.
+If you don't like wild salmon, try a trusted Omega-3 fish oil supplement to ensure you're getting enough of this essential fatty acid in your diet.

-- Omega-6s are found in nuts, oils, and processed foods.
+- Omega-6s are found in some nuts, nut butters, and poultry.
 Most American diets have Omega-6 in abundance, which can be problematic.
 Researchers believe the ideal ratio of Omega-6 to Omega-3 is 1:4.
 But for the typical American, that ratio is closer to 15:1.
 Most of us are almost certainly getting too much Omega-6.
 While it isn't damaging in moderation, too much is dangerous.

 Saturated Fats: Were you expecting this to show up in the bad fat section?
 Well, surprise!
 Saturated fat isn't the devil it's been made out to be.
 People used to believe that saturated fat caused weight gain and cardiovascular problems, but newer research casts doubt on that theory.
 One thing that's certain: saturated fats like coconut oil are great to cook with.
 They can withstand high temperatures, so you don't have to worry about the composition breaking down and introducing toxins to your body.

 Trans Fats: Bad isn't even a strong enough word.
-Trans fats are evil, horrible, awful.
+Trans fats such as those found in processed foods, rancid canola oil, and vegetable oils, are evil, horrible, awful.
 They may increase your risk of heart disease, weight gain, and even depression.
 Hydrogenation - the process by which vegetable oils are heated to ensure stability and "freshness" - creates trans fats, and they are, quite simply, poison.
 Trans fats are the reason things that ought to spoil stay unnaturally fresh for months and months.
 Trans fats are, essentially, a preservative.
 Stay far, far away.